Airlines for America: Taxes

-In 2013, Airlines for America assembled a coalition of labor, business, and consumer advocacy groups in order to oppose increasing the tax on airline tickets that funds the Transportation Security Administration.
+In 2013, Airlines for America assembled a coalition of labor, business, and consumer advocacy groups in order to oppose increasing the security fee on airline tickets that funds the Transportation Security Administration.
 A4A called this campaign "Stop Air Tax Now."
-A4A's efforts were in response to a proposal in late 2013 to increase the tax to $5.00 from $2.50 per ticket.
-In 2012 this tax generated about $2.3 billion in revenue, double the amount for 2002.
-A4A staffers handed out air-sickness bags and leaflets at Washington Reagan National Airport asking "Are higher taxes on air travel making you sick?"
+A4A's efforts were in response to a proposal in late 2013 to increase the security fee to $5.00 from $2.50 per ticket.
+In 2012, the security fee generated about $2.3 billion in revenue, double the amount for 2002.
+A4A staffers handed out air-sickness bags and leaflets at Washington Reagan National Airport asking, "Are higher taxes on air travel making you sick?"
 Nicholas Calio said, "Raising taxes is lose-lose for airlines, passengers, jobs and our overall economy – it’s inappropriate for Congress to use airline passengers as an ATM when it needs more money.
 Doubling the TSA passenger security tax would cost passengers more than $730 million annually, placing a huge additional tax on the traveling public, with no direct benefit to those who pay it.”
+Part of the reasoning for the increase was so that air travelers would pay for a greater share of the TSA's annual budget rather than all taxpayers.
+After a bipartisan deal in Congress, the security fee ended up being changed to $5.60 per flight effective July 21, 2014.

 In 2014, Airlines for America supported legislation, the Transparent Airfares Act of 2014 (H.R.
 4156; 113th Congress), to advertise ticket prices by their base fare in addition to various government fees and taxes.
 The legislation would reverse Department of Transportation regulations implemented in 2012 that force airlines to advertise base fares lumped together with taxes and fees.
 Airlines for America argues that current regulations hide excessive taxes on air travel.
 Nicholas Calio said, "It's a misnomer to characterize the current law as a consumer protection rule when it really protects the government, not airline passengers, and it's disingenuous for Washington to hide the ball and not be held responsible for the taxes they impose on air travel."
 A4A said that as of 2014, $61 of a $300 domestic airfare is taxes.
+The House of Representatives voted in favor of the bill, but the Senate did not vote on it.

-Energy
+Fuel efficiency and alternative fuels

 Airlines for America also has been involved in promoting fuel efficiency and the development of alternative fuels.
-In April 2014, Nancy Young, A4A's Vice President of Environmental Affairs, testified before the Senate Committee on Agriculture, Nutrition and Forestry on alternative aviation fuels.
-Young pointed out that airlines have a natural incentive to be energy efficient and outlined what the airline is doing to support aviation biofuels.
+In April 2014, Nancy Young, A4A's Vice President of Environmental Affairs, testified before the Senate Committee on Agriculture, Nutrition, and Forestry on alternative aviation fuels.
+Young pointed out that airlines have a natural incentive to be energy efficient and outlined what the airlines are doing to support aviation biofuels.
 Young encouraged the federal government to further support public-private partnerships such as the Commercial Aviation Alternative Fuels Initiative (CAAFI), the Farm to Fly program.